adobe/reactor-developer-docs/api/reference/1.0/secrets/create.md

 # Create a Secret

 Add a Secret to a Property.
-After performing a request to add a Secret to a Property, when the secret exchange task has completed, the Secret response will be returned based on the success or failure of the task.

-Secrets are processed asynchronously and return an `status` attribute representing the final status of the Secret exchange.
+When you create a new secret, you will get an immediate response that contains information for that resource.

-There are two possible `status` values:
+At the same time, a secret exchange task is triggered to test that the credential exchange is functional.
+This task is processed asynchronously and updates the secret's `status` attribute with one of two possible values:

 #### `succeeded`

-When processing of the exchange request for the Secret has completed, if the exchange was successful, the `status` will be `succeeded`.
+This is the status when the exchange request for the secret completes successfully.

 #### `failed`

-When processing of the exchange request for the Secret has completed, if the exchange was not successful, the `status` will be `failed`.
+This is the status when the exchange request for the secret is not successful.

 {% form secret.post %}